Premier Pain Solutions

 At least 50 million adults have chronic pain today, and back and neck pain are among the most common forms.
 Whether your chronic pain comes from spinal stenosis, disc herniation, or another problem, epidural injections can help.
-The experienced physicians at Premier Pain Solutions, led by Javid Baksh, DO, and Christopher Mallard, MD, offer epidural injections in their comfortable facility to give you lasting pain relief.
-There are offices in Asheville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley and Greenwood, South Carolina, so call now or schedule online to book your appointment.
+The experienced physicians at Premier Pain Solutions, led by Javid Baksh, DO, and Daniel Borman, MD, offer epidural injections in their comfortable facility to give you lasting pain relief.
+There are offices in Asheville, Greenville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley, Greenville, and Greenwood, South Carolina, so call now or schedule online to book your appointment.

 Epidural injections are a treatment for chronic pain within your spine.
 This type of injection targets the epidural space — the area between your vertebrae and the dura mater, the tough membrane over your spinal cord.